Pride vs. Prejudice: The Delwin Vriend Story

 Language and Accessibility:

-This event is offered in English, with English subtitles available during the film.
+This event is offered in English, with English and French subtitles available during the film.
 ASL interpretation available on request.
 Please contact public.programs@humanrights.ca by September 7.

 Delwin Vriend never wanted to be a human rights activist.
 But in challenging his firing for being gay, he set in motion a chain of events that impacted the lives of 2SLGBTQI+ people everywhere.